mostly-ai/virtualdatalab/README.md

 pip install .
 ```

-## Common Data Format
-Virtual Data Lab functionality is based on a common data format.

-The format specifies the data must be
-* Pandas DataFrame
-* `id` column
-* Numeric and Categorical column types

-Data is assumed to be sorted within each sequence. (as defined by the `id`)

-To prepare data into common data format, please use `target_data_manipulation.prepare_common_data_format()`

 ## Writing your own synthesizer class

 All synthesizers must extend `synthesizes/base.py`.
 Additionally, `train` and `generate` must invoke
 parent method via `super()`.
 Parent functions ensure that **common data format** is respected and that models can not be
 expected to generate if they have not been trained yet.

 All synthesizer classes MUST accept the **common data format**.
-As a result, synthesizers are responsible for ensuring input
+As a result, synthesizers are responsible for transformation of input data.
-is ready to be fed into a given algorithm.

 `base.generate` calls `check_is_fitted`.
-This simple check looks for attributes with _ naming convention.
+This check looks for attributes with _ naming convention.
 All synthesizers must
 declare training attributes with this style.

 For example